chenFlyingkite/MyPlayGround/README.md

-# MyBattery
+# MyPlayGround
-Simple Android App that using notification to display battery's temperature &amp; voltage information
+Simple Android App that ready to play anything testing